flyingcircusio/fc-nixos/doc/src/devhost.rst

 Writing provision scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-For early changes to the target containers that aren't part of the deployment
+For early changes to the target dev VM that aren't part of the deployment
 but are expected by the deployment to be prepared by "the environment" you
 can write a provision script for which a number of special functions.